 Amy Michael is a biological anthropologist specializing in the investigation of human tooth and bone microstructure in an effort to answer questions about past and modern bodies.
 Using the principles of skeletal biology, Michael asks questions about health, pathology and age-at-death to better understand people in the past and present.
 With training in bioarchaeology, forensic anthropology and historical archaeology, Amy has worked on field projects in the United States, Belize and Albania.
-She is currently a senior staff member on the Central Belize Archaeological Survey project run through Michigan State University (www.anthropology.msu.edu/cbasproject).
-On this project, Michael’s role is to excavate and interpret a series of mortuary caves and rockshelters in Central Belize with a focus on addressing questions of social identity through the lens of mortuary variability.
-Michael is currently collaborating with researchers at Idaho State University, Michigan State University and the Ada County Coroner's Office (Boise, ID) on projects related to the examination of human rib microstructure to answer questions about age-at-death estimation in forensic cases, as well as the effects of opioid abuse on the accuracy of age-at-death estimations.
-Aside from a methods-based approach to forensic anthropology research, Michael is passionate about bringing a social justice perspective to her work on forensic cold cases.
-She is the main Anthropology Consultant for the Trans Doe Task Force, a grassroots organization led by forensic genealogists, which works to identify transgender and non-binary decedents in forensic cases.
+Dr. Michael is passionate about bringing a social justice perspective to her work on forensic cold cases.
+She is a founding board member and Director of Professional Collaboration t for the Trans Doe Task Force, a grassroots organization led by forensic genealogists and anthropologists, which works to identify transgender and non-binary decedents in forensic cases.